 14 Days On A Luxury Cruise Boat Cruising the Western Caribbean

 Our goal for this coldest winter ever was to escape south as often as we could manage.
-A mere few weeks after we returned from being in Bahamas for the month of February, we were packing again to head to Miami to board with Oceania Cruises.
-We had originally booked one 12 day cruise of Caribbean Islands we had mostly never visited when we got a great Canadian Boxing Day sale.
-While we were in Bahamas, our travel agent offered us a back to back cruise to add 14 days with an interesting set of Central and South American ports cruising the Western Caribbean.
-Quickly cancelling hotels and paying the ridiculous airline change fee, had us booked for a 26 day cruise!
+A mere few weeks after we returned from being in Bahamas for the month of February, we were packed again to head to Miami to board with Oceania Cruises.
+We had originally booked one 12 day cruise of Caribbean Islands .
+Then we got a great Canadian Boxing Day sale.
+While we were in Bahamas, our travel agent offered us a back-to-back cruise to add 14 more days.
+It was an interesting set of Central and South American ports cruising the Western Caribbean.
+We quickly cancelled hotels and paid the ridiculous airline change fee.
+And we were booked for a 26 day cruise!

-Not trusting the reliability of winter flying out of Toronto, we arrived in Miami 2 days early to reduce the stress of last minute travel and warm us up a little.
-Figuring this was just a quick stop, we booked a hotel by the airport because for some reason rates were sky high for these 2 days everywhere in Miami (and the airport was a bit less expensive).
-David had researched what was going on in Miami to explain the high hotel rates but found nothing.
+Not trusting the reliability of winter flying out of Toronto, we arrived in Miami 2 days early to reduce the stress of last minute travel.
+And warm us up a little.
+Figuring this was just a quick stop, we booked a hotel by the airport.
+For some reason rates were sky high for these 2 days everywhere in Miami (and the airport was a bit less expensive).
+David researched what was going on in Miami to explain the high hotel rates but found nothing.
 But when we got there, the high rates were easily explained by three things – a busy cruise port with weekend departures, a downtown music festival and the 100th Anniversary of South Beach.

-It was a quick trip from the hotel to the cruise dock and with a short wait we were processed as Concierge level guests.
+It was a quick trip from the hotel to the cruise dock.
+With a short wait we were processed as Concierge level guests.
 Because we had upgraded at the last minute, the baggage tags we had been mailed were now wrong so we were left to roll all our luggage on board rather than check the big pieces.
 This at least meant we knew our bags made it onboard and to our stateroom.

 The first day process was not new for us.
 When they cleared our cabin for access, we went and immediately unpacked.
 It was so nice to know we would not have to pack for 26 days!
-The changeover day between the two cruise segments would prove to be a bit of a mystery right up until we almost arrived in Miami (one of the few things we were less happy with).
+The changeover day between the two cruise segments would prove to be a bit of a mystery right up until we almost arrived in Miami.
 Lunch was served in the buffet restaurant and since everyone had to eat in this one place over a short period of time, it did not endear many people to buffet eating.

-Once we were released from the lifeboat drill we went up to our cabin and sat on the balcony to watch as we departed Miami and the harbour area and started our vacation cruising the Western Caribbean.
+Once we were released from the lifeboat drill we went up to our cabin and sat on the balcony to watch as we departed Miami.
+It started our vacation cruising the Western Caribbean on a good note.

-The entertainment on the first night introduced most of the guests to the cruise director Ray, the core of the shipboard entertainment and the captain and his leadership team.
+The entertainment on the first night introduced most of the guests to the staff.
+We met the cruise director Ray, the core of the shipboard entertainment team and the captain with his leadership team.

 Ray would broadcast several times a day over the PA after the captain did daily updates on progress, weather, deviations and customs clearance.
 If you managed to miss those updates, the onboard daily newsletter provided all the info you needed to get thru each day.